l12f3r/lizferLinux/README.md

 ## 2. Apache2 configuration

-Configuring the "A" in LAMP was a handful of work.
 From this moment onwards, I decided to authenticate using the PID 1000 account (lizfer) for testing reasons - hence why lots of `sudo` will appear.

+Configuring the "A" in LAMP was a handful of work - my first attempt was configuring a Nginx web server, but conflicts with php-fpm and cacheing prevented me from doing so.

 ### 2.a: Downloading